MorrissyLab/mosaicMPI/README.md

 ### 🗐 Data guidelines

 cNMF-SNS can factorize a wide variety of datasets, but will work optimally in these conditions:
-  - Use untransformed (raw) data where possible.
+  - Use untransformed (raw) data where possible, and avoid log-transformed data.
-  - For single-cell or spatial RNA-Seq data, use feature counts, not TPM or other log-transformed values.
+  - For single-cell or spatial RNA-Seq data, the best data to use is feature counts, then TPM-normalized values, then RPKM/FPKM-normalized values.

 ### 📓 Python interface